christian-vigh/vroom/README.md

 # INTRODUCTION #

-The **Vroom** Php extension is an external library that provides various extension functions to the user-space area.
+The **Vroom** Php extension is an external library that provides various extension functions for the user-space area.

 # LIMITATIONS #